AdobeDocs/marketo-measure.en/help/marketo-measure-and-marketo/marketo-measure-integrations-with-marketo/marketo-engage-activities-integration.md

 **Why is the name of my Touchpoint Type truncated?**

-The Touchpoint Type field was created in the Bizible package with 16 characters.
+The Touchpoint Type field was created in the Marketo Measure package with 16 characters.
 Unfortunately, changing the character limit of the field would require deprecating the existing field and creating a new one.
 The value of the Touchpoint Type is the Activity Type, which is also set in the Medium field.

 **Why does my Custom Activity Type not appear in the list of available activities?**